SCOTT SIMON, Host:

 SIMON: His new book, "My Jetpack?: A Guide to the Amazing Science Fiction Future That Never Arrived."

-Mr. MARVIN MILLER (Actor): (As "Robby the Robot") Welcome to Altair 4, gentlemen.
-I am at your disposable with 187 other languages, along with their various dialects and sub-tongues.
+MARVIN MILLER: (As "Robby the Robot") Welcome to Altair 4, gentlemen.
+I am at your disposal with 187 other languages, along with their various dialects and sub-tongues.
 For your convenience, I am monitored to respond to the name Robby.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.